 In September of 2017, our Credit Union family lost a very dear friend and colleague, Pam Todd, who lost her fight against cancer.
 St. Lawrence Federal Credit Union makes an annual donation to the Richard E. Winter Cancer Center in Ogdensburg in Pam’s memory.
 In conjunction with this donation, an Annual Pam Todd Attitude Award is awarded to the employee that best embodies the love that Pam had for her job, coworkers, and members.
-In the picture from the left are: Kay Zimmer, Richard E. Winter Cancer Center Director; Jean Clouse, HR manager at St. Lawrence FCU; Todd Mashaw, President/CEO at St. Lawrence FCU; Lisa Knowlton, this year’s recipient of the Annual Pam Todd Attitude Award and Consumer Loan Manager at St. Lawrence FCU.
+In the picture from the left are: Jean Clouse, HR manager at St. Lawrence FCU; Richard Tacchino, Business Development Manager at St. Lawrence FCU and this year’s recipient; and Todd Mashaw, President/CEO at St. Lawrence FCU.
 The inscription on Richard’s certificate reads: "During Pam’s many years with the Credit Union, she displayed a love for her job, her co-workers, and members.
 Pam’s smile, witty humor and positive attitude made the Credit Union a better place.
 Richard shares many of these same qualities.
 Every time Richard enters the building, he has a huge smile on his face.
 He has the ability to make members and co-workers laugh and feel special.
 Richard works incredibly hard to promote the Credit Union and ensure that members are getting the best experience.
 Pam’s memory will live on through Richard’s enthusiasm and dedication.”
 Congratulations, Richard!

 St. Lawrence Federal Credit Union has made a donation to the Children’s Bereavement Program.
 For more than 20 years Hospice and Palliative Care of St. Lawrence Valley has been working to address the needs of grieving children in our community.
 The program began by providing crisis response in the event of the death of a student, teacher or another member of the school community.
 It has continuously evolved to include annual staff training's, education at staff development days, assistance with crisis planning and classroom education.
 They have served every school district in St. Lawrence County, and have also been contracted to provide education to schools in neighboring counties.
 Pictured: Todd Mashaw, CEO, St. Lawrence Federal Credit Union Mary Jones, Director of Family Support Services for Hospice and program supporter Steve House.